Get to know the resort

 The information provided on this page details some of the extensive knowledge we have accumulated during the purchase of our Swiss property as well as working with Notaries for clients purchasing Swiss chalets and ski apartments.

-We hope it assists you with your decision to purchase one of the many ski chalets or ski apartments for sale we are marketing on behalf of the agencies, developers and constructors we work with.
+We hope it assists you with your decision to purchase one of the many ski chalets or ski apartments for sale we are marketing on behalf of the partners we work with.

 Conditions of Property Purchases in Switzerland

-The sale of property to those living outside of Switzerland is subject to various laws outlined in the following sections.
+The sale of property to those living outside of Switzerland is subject to various laws at national, regional and sometimes local level outlined in the following sections.

 Looking at each Canton: